wdi-sg/vignere_cipher/readme.md

 TLDR: Write a function or method that takes two arguments.
 One argument must be the message you'd like to encrypt.
 The other argument should be the keyword.
 The output of that function or method should be the encrpyted message(ciphertext above)

+### Bonus:
-Bonus: have the ability to decode an encrypted message with a keyword.
+Have the ability to decode an encrypted message with a keyword.